Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 83: Resilience: Growing Resilience In Teens, or GRIT.
 An interview with Dr Louise Randall

-Send us a text Grit is the ability to keep going toward a goal, even in spite of significant obstacles and distractions.
-It's a very apt name for the charity created by Dr Louise Randall, who was seeing many kids coming into ...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Grit is the ability to keep going toward a goal, even in spite of significant obstacles and distractions.
+It's a very apt name for the charity created by Dr Louise Randall, who was seeing many kids coming into her doctor's surgery needing help with difficult problems - such as self harm, eating disorders, and other mental health issues - and very little help available.
+In this interview we talk a…

 Listen to the Episode